stalniy/bdd-lazy-var/README.md

 });
 ```

-If you want to access vars by their names use `bdd-lazy-var/global` ui.
+If you want to access vars using more readable form use `bdd-lazy-var/global` or `bdd-lazy-var/getter` ui.

 ## Features
 * all variables are defined lazily, so order doesn't matter.